 Historically, nonambulatory animals have been most often associated with the dairy industry, as a consequence of some producers delaying slaughter to maximize productivity and profits.
 It has been speculated that a calcium-phosphorus imbalance (hypocalcemia), leading to milk fever, is a primary cause of downed dairy cows.
-The National Milk Producers Federation (NMPF) defines a nonambulatory cow as an animal who is unable or unwilling to stand and remains recumbent for 12 hours or more.
-NMPF standards recommend a written protocol and employee training for dealing with nonambulatory cattle.
-If the downed animal can be successfully treated, the animal should be protected from further injury, provided with shelter, food and water, and given care "to minimize its pain and discomfort during the recovery process.
-Euthanasia is appropriate when an animal's quality of life is decreased or when pain and suffering cannot be alleviated."
+The National Milk Producers Federation (NMPF) standards recommend a written protocol and employee training for dealing with nonambulatory cattle.
+If the downed animal can be successfully treated, the animal should be protected from further injury and provided with food, water, and protection from predators.
+If an animal becomes nonambulatory, the animal caretaker must determine immediately whether the animal is otherwise healthy and can be nursed back to health or cannot be saved.
+Euthanasia is appropriate when an animal's quality of life is decreased or when pain and suffering cannot be alleviated."27